TimothyStiles/how-to-synbio/README.md

 ## Resources

-Synbio doesn't really have a definitive textbook since the field moves too fast.
+Synbio doesn't really have a definitive textbook.

 Instead we have these.